 Sweet and salty flavors has to be my favorite ingredient combo.
 In detail, it's something about the hint of a salty ingredient being cut by a sweet and smooth element that just sends my taste buds into overdrive!
 To emphasize, this prosciutto, burrata crostini will wow your guests, give them a flavor burst they didn't know they needed and is easy to make.Jump to Recipe

 Like this recipe?
 I'm a huge appetizer lover.
 Add these tasty apps to your line up as well.
-Baked Spinach and Shrimp Dip, Sweet Orange Chilli Wings, Mexican Nacho Board, Cajun Cold Shrimp Salad, Cajun Shrimp Deviled Eggs!
+Grilled Peach, Prosciutto and Burrata Crostini, Baked Spinach and Shrimp Dip, Sweet Orange Chili Wings, Mexican Nacho Board, Cajun Cold Shrimp Salad, Cajun Shrimp Deviled Eggs!

 WHAT IS PROSCIUTTO?